-Form a team and register your time slots before 6.10
+Form a team and register your time slots before 2.10

 Lab Exercise¶

-- Use buttons and LEDs with the
+- Use buttons and LEDs with using the device

-library. - Read data from a sensor using the
+GPIO. - Read data from a sensor using the

-protocol. - Implement a simple state machine to synchronize sensor data reading and transmission.
+i2cprotocol. - Implement a simple state machine to synchronize sensor data reading and transmission.

 Implementation